alyssaruth/aoc-moribund-aardvark/README.md

 ## Benchmarking

-Some of the solutions aren't terrible fast... below are those that are slower than 1s when run via stack ghci:
+Some of the solutions aren't terrible fast... below are those that are slower than 1s when run via GHCI:

 | Day | Time (s) |
 |-----|----------|